gbif/hp-swissnatcoll/en/how-to-publish-data.md

   - **[Guide](#guide)**: opens the *How to publish data with the Data Aggregator* **page** on the SwissNatColl hosted portal
   - **[Tutorials](#tutorials)**: opens the *Tutorial sessions for the Data Aggregator users* **page** on the SwissNatColl hosted portal

-## Add a new collection
+## Add a new dataset

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">
-❌ Only the <i>Collection Digitizer</i> role can add, edit and delete collections.
+❌ Only the <i>Collection Digitizer</i> role can add, edit and delete datasets.
 The steps described in this section are unavailable for users with only the <i>Data Administrator</i> role.
 </div>

-1. Click on **Collections** on the left side of the window.
+1. Click on **Datasets** on the left side of the window.
-  - On this page, you can see all the collections of your institution that have already been added in DAGI.
-The names of the collections are based on the [GRSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
+  - On this page, you can see all the datasets of your institution that have already been added in DAGI.
+The names of the datasets are based on the [GRSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
-  - If no collection has been added yet, you can click on **+ New collection** to add one
+  - If no dataset has been added yet, you can click on **+ New dataset** to add one
-  - You can order the collection list by clicking on the **columns title** (e.g. _Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_).
+  - You can order the dataset list by clicking on the **columns title** (e.g. _Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_).
 By clicking twice or more, you can order it in an ascending or descending order.
   - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_, _Deleting_).
-Unless the State of a collection is on "🕒Ready", no action can be started until the current one is executed.
+Unless the State of a dataset is on "🕒Ready", no action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.
-2. If your Collections page is empty, click either on the **+ Add a collection** button in the center of the page or on **New collection** on the top-right corner of the window (it does the same thing at this point).
+2. If your Datasets page is empty, click either on the **+ Add a dataset** button in the center of the page or on **New dataset** on the top-right corner of the window (it does the same thing at this point).
-3. If your Collections page already has collections, click on the **New collection** button in the top right corner.
+3. If your Datasets page already has datasets, click on the **New dataset** button in the top right corner.

 --- A pop-up window has opened. ---

 1. Select the type of your data. ⚠️**Mandatory**⚠️
     - Available types: Zoology, Botany, Geology, Paleontology
 2. Select the corresponding GRSciColl Collection of your institution. ⚠️**Mandatory**⚠️
-    - If the GRSciColl collection has already been used in another import, it is not present anymore on the drop-down list of this pop-up window.
-You can find it on the Collections page.
+    - If the GRSciColl collection has already been added on DAGI, it is not present anymore on the drop-down list of this pop-up window.
+You can find it on the Datasets page.
-3. Add a description of the collection. 💡optional💡
+3. Add a description of the dataset. 💡optional💡
-4. Click on **Create collection**
+4. Click on **Create dataset**
-    - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the collection afterwards.
+    - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the dataset afterwards.
-    - ⚠️Avoid deleting a collection after creating it, especially after publishing on GBIF or it might create unwanted duplicates⚠️.
+    - ⚠️Avoid deleting a dataset after creating it, especially after publishing on GBIF or it might create unwanted duplicates⚠️.
 Please take [contact](mailto:contact-swissnatcoll@infofauna.ch) with us, so we can advise you correctly.

 ## Import my data